Skip to Content

 Fossils Found in New Jersey

 The Shark River Park is extremely popular due to its various shark teeth and megalodon teeth fossils.
-Various Miocene-era fossils reside here, and there are some limitations regarding how much you can carry and what tools you can use.
+Various Miocene-era fossils reside here, and there are limitations regarding how much you can carry and what tools you can use.

 The Big Brooke Preserve is also an excellent location to find shark teeth, megalodon teeth, and other fossils in New Jersey.
 Petrified wood is also common in this state.